mrudulamadhavan/Google-Map-Project/README.md

 4. **main Function:**
    The main function that orchestrates the entire scraping process.
 It performs the following steps:
-   - Takes user input for the city name and the place to search.
+   - Takes user input for the city code that corresponds to each city and the place to search.
    - Launches a Playwright browser and navigates to Google Maps.
    - Performs a search on Google Maps using the specified city name and place.
    - Scrolls to load more results and scrapes detailed information for each listing.